-It is vital to the credibility and success of the scheme that the OBS be and is perceived to be independent of the banking industry over which it has jurisdiction.
-There must no undue influence in this process by banks, consumers or any other party.
-The structure of the scheme ensures that the OBS alone decides whether a bank has acted fairly or unreasonably when investigating a complaint.
+It is vital to the credibility and success of the OBS that it is and is perceived to be independent of the banking industry, over which it has jurisdiction.
+There must be no undue influence in this process by banks, consumers or any other party.
+The structure of the OBS ensures that it alone decides whether a bank has acted fairly or unreasonably when investigating a complaint.

 - The Ombudsman is appointed by an independent board of directors.
-He is not appointed by the banks.
+He/she is not appointed by the banks.

-- Ensure and protect the independence of the Ombudsman by acting as a buffer protecting the Ombudsman against improper pressure brought to bear by the financiers of the scheme;
+- Ensure and protect the independence of the Ombudsman by acting as a buffer, protecting the Ombudsman against improper pressure brought to bear by the financiers of the OBS;

-- Ensure that the scheme is adequately resourced.
-The scheme must have sufficient human, financial and operational resources, funded by the participants in the scheme, to enable the Ombud to function efficiently and timeously;
+- Ensure that the OBS is adequately resourced.
+The OBS must have sufficient human, financial and operational resources, funded by the participants in the scheme, to enable the office of the Ombudsman to function efficiently and timeously;

 - Appoint and renew the appointment of the Ombudsman;